ThatXliner/dotfiles/zshrc/README.md

 # My `~/.zshrc`

 Hello :wave:!
 This is my Zsh configuration.
+It should load in less than 2 seconds.

 <!-- ## Installation